All our therapies can be used safely throughout pregnancy - all of our therapists have at least 5 years of working with pregnant clients!

 Deeply relaxing and suitable throughout IVF and pregnancy, reflexologists use a system of pressure points on the feet and ankles that correspond to areas of the body.

-The Katherine Graves style of Hypnobirthing is used world wide in preparing couples for childbirth.
+Hypnobirthing is used world wide in preparing couples for childbirth.
 It is a short course women to attend with their birth partner to learn techniques together that will aid natural childbirth.
 Couples report feeling closer and less anxious about labour after attending.
 All techniques learnt can be used even when medical intervention is needed.

 : Using a combination of BBT charting with other physical signs throughout your cycle, Fertility Awareness is about understanding your body - which may not correspond to the 'textbook' notion of a 28 day cycle with ovulation on day 14.
 Using the data gathered over 2-4 months we can start to see patterns and pick up problems often missed by routine fertility tests.